 Understanding what is the role of saliva in dental health, it is necessary to understand the importance of saliva in dental health.
 Saliva is frequently underestimated.
 Saliva performs an important duty by protecting the mouth against tooth decay and providing comfort by preventing infections in the mouth.
+This becomes even more important during recovery situations, such as wait to exercise after tooth extraction, where proper oral conditions directly impact healing.

 Saliva’s function in dental health goes well beyond providing moisture.
 Saliva is the body’s natural defence system, because it helps to neutralise acids, flush out food debris from the mouth, and promotes the repair of enamel on teeth.
 Without enough saliva, no matter how good your oral hygiene routine is, it is unlikely to work very well at all.